Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: Concluding Remarks and Research Directions for Beyond 5G

 \subsection{Large intelligent surfaces}

-The number of antennas that fit into the conventional form factor of a BS site is fundamentally limited.
+The number of antennas that fits into the conventional form factor of a BS site is fundamentally limited.
 Therefore, \emph{how can we approach the Marzetta limit $M \to \infty$ in practice?} One solution is to consider a very large electromagnetically active surface not deployed in a tower, but invisibly integrated into existing man-made structures, such as walls and windows.
 In this way, we can create arrays with huge aperture, using either a large number of discrete antenna elements or a continuous aperture with reconfigurable electromagnetic radiation properties.
-Different embodiments of this concept has recently appeared under the names large intelligent surfaces \cite{Hu2018a}, extremely large aperture arrays \cite{Amiri2018a}, and holographic Massive MIMO \cite{Bjornson2019a}.
+Different embodiments of this concept has recently appeared under the names large intelligent surfaces \cite{Hu2018a}, extremely large aperture arrays \cite{Amiri2018a}, and holographic Massive MIMO \cite{Bjornson2019a}. {Initial implementations have been made under the name holographic beamforming \cite{Black2017}.}

 When using very large surfaces, most of the users will be in the radiative near-field \cite{Bjornson2019a}.
 Therefore, the standard far-field-based channel models must be revised.
 For example, the spatial channel correlation will not only carry angular information but also depth information, which is yet another spatial dimension that can be used to separate UEs by precoding and combining.
 This makes it an excellent scenario where the principles of Massive MIMO 2.0 will prevail; that is, utilize spatial correlation for interference suppression.
 The methodology for SE analysis can be readily applied to large surfaces, thus the main research challenges are related to resource allocation, hardware design, channel modeling, acquisition of spatial correlation, as well as experimental verification.
 In addition to providing communication services, the unprecedented spatial resolutions provided by large surfaces can be also used for positioning of objects and sensing \cite{Hu2018b}.